Place Vendôme: In popular culture

 The Place Vendôme has been renowned for its fashionable and deluxe hotels such as the Ritz.
 Many famous dress designers have had their salons in the square.
 The only two remaining are the shirtmaker Charvet, at number 28, whose store has been on the Place Vendôme since 1877, and the couturier Chéruit, at number 21, reestablished in 2008.
 Since 1718, the Ministry of Justice, also known as the "Chancellerie", is located at the Hotel de Bourvallais located at numbers 11 and 13.
 Right on the other side of the Place Vendôme, number 14 houses the Paris office of JP Morgan, the investment bank, and number 20 the office of Ardian (formerly AXA Private Equity).

 After his death in 1990, American artist Keith Haring was cremated and his ashes were sprinkled out on a hillside near Kutztown, except for one handful, that Yoko Ono brought to the Place Vendôme because she believed the spirit of Haring had told her to.

+The Place Vendôme is described in detail in the 1924 novel The Green Hat by Michael Arlen.

 In the 1920s, American architect, Alonzo C. Webb worked making advertisements and designs in English for some of the fashionable houses along the Place Vendôme.

 Place Vendôme was a 1998 movie by Nicole Garcia starring Catherine Deneuve.

 Mark Twain made reference to the Vendôme Column in his speech Some Thoughts on the Science of Onanism.

+The Place Vendôme is the setting for the theft of the Black Pearl in Episode 1 of Season 3 of the Netflix series Lupin.